2. Barley, beer and the working year

 - Debt and taxes

-There is also a directory of 35 breweries, a gazetteer of the Hardys’ 101 outlets, with Ordnance Survey grid references and lists of innkeepers, and an appendix on the Excise.
+There is also a directory of 35 breweries and 48 brewing families, a gazetteer of the Hardys’ 101 outlets, with Ordnance Survey grid references and entries for 364 innkeepers, and an appendix on the Excise.

 Horses were central to the enterprise: for ploughing, pulling carts and wagons on the farm and taking barrels of beer to the Hardys’ public houses.
 From the age of four the horses worked as hard as the men.